artsy/artsy.github.io/_posts/2018-10-19-where-art-thou-my-error.markdown

 Some clients, such as Apollo and Relay Classic, have made the decision to reject a response entirely, by default, if any top-level GraphQL errors exist.
-This is because clients can really only fully assume that the response data is incomplete, not wether or not your application could handle that case.
+This is because clients can really only fully assume that the response data is incomplete, not whether or not your application could handle that case.

 This may be an ok solution when you’re starting out or all the requested data is part of a single holistic view, but it quickly breaks down when you want a little more than that.